The University has reciprocity agreements with the states of Wisconsin, North Dakota, South Dakota, and the province of Manitoba, Canada.

 - If you are a student from North Dakota enrolled in the College of Pharmacy, you are not eligible for reciprocity.

 Tuition reciprocity is not automatic.
-You must apply for reciprocity prior to the term in which you plan to register.
 You need to apply for reciprocity through the higher education office in your state or province.
 For information and application forms, check with your home state's reciprocity office below:

 You will receive an approval letter from your home state when your reciprocity application has been approved.
 The University is notified by your home state when your reciprocity agreement has been approved.
 However, if your billing statement does not reflect your reciprocity tuition, bring your approval letter to a One Stop Student Services Center.